 where the $G/H$-pushout on the top left is with respect to the $s_!$ diagram and the bottom left is with respect to the $s_*$ diagram.
 Since, by \cref{technicalLeftKanExtensionThing}, the top arrow is $\varphi_!$ which preserves $\omega$--compact objects and is $G$-fully faithful, so is the bottom arrow.
 Therefore, together with the $G/H$-distributivity of $\norm^G_H$, we obtain from \cref{nota:specialNotationsForC_2} the following solid cofibre sequence in $\presentable_{G,L,\mathrm{st},\omega}\simeq \cat_G\Tperfect$

-which is moreover Verdier by \cref{cor:VerdierFibreDescription}.
-Note that this is then automatically split by \cref{workhorseAdjunctionYoga} since the right hand Verdier projection admits the dashed adjoints by \cite[Lem.
+which is moreover Karoubi by \cref{cor:KaroubiFibreDescription}.
+Note that this is then automatically split by \cref{workhorseAdjunctionYoga} since the right hand Karoubi projection admits the dashed adjoints by \cite[Lem.
 4.4.3]{kaifPresentable}, where everything in sight preserves $\omega$--compact objects.
 Hence, upon applying $(-)\tomega$ and by definition of the motivic localisation, the diagonal map in

 is a morphism in $\R\botPointwise$.
 So to show that the top horizontal map is in $\overline{\R}\botPointwise$, it will suffice to show that the left vertical map is in $\overline{\R}\botPointwise$: this is merely the observation that we have, by definition, a map of cofibre sequences in $\underline{\presheaf}^{\tstable}(\underline{\cat}\Tperfect)$